cruft/cruft/README.md

 [Read Latest Documentation](https://timothycrosley.github.io/cruft/) - [Browse GitHub Code Repository](https://github.com/timothycrosley/cruft/)
 _________________

 **cruft** Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
-Built on-top of CookieCutter.
+Fully compatible with existing [Cookiecutter](https://github.com/cookiecutter/cookiecutter) templates.